hieuliem/HelloWorld/pages/01.home/06._media/01._youtube/right/blog.md

 ---
-title: 'Trường Thánh VSL 2012'
+title: 'Ordination to the Diaconate'
 creator: admin
 ---

-xoc9Z0cGDIo
+wfDVXGdBMEg